 Surgery is an eight week experience in the care of patients suffering from conditions that are amenable to treatment by the use of the hand (surgery; fr.
 Greek: cheir [hand] and ergon [work], literally 'handiwork').
-Students will be assigned to an individual General Surgery clerkship faculty member who will shepherd the student experience in the operating room, out-patient clinics, and office based practice.
-In addition, students will take night call two times per week.
+Students will be assigned to an individual General Surgery clerkship faculty member for six weeks who will shepherd the student experience in the operating room, out-patient clinics, and office based practice.
+Students will have the opportunity to work one-half day per week with an anesthesiologist to learn airway management.
 For the final two weeks of the rotation, the student will undergo a concentrated subspecialty experience to be chosen by the student working with the Campus Dean, from among the surgical subspecialties of orthopedics, urology, or otolaryngology.